Bigg Boss Marathi: Captaincy

 The captaincy concept was introduced in the second season.
 A captain is selected for every week by the Bigg Boss through specific tasks or elected by the housemates.
 A captain will have additional privileges in the form of immunity from nomination for that particular week, exemption from participating in the task activities and a separate bedroom with facilities more than that of other contestants.
 The captain will be exempted from nomination procedure for his/her captaincy week and will have power to either nominate a housemate directly or make a housemate immune from nomination or rescue a nominated housemate, depending on Bigg Boss' decisions.
 Captain's main duty is to supervise the weekly task and make sure the conditions and stipulations are met and task is performed well to procure the 'luxury budget' for the next week.
 Captains should also keep an eye on house rules and may punish a housemate for violating the rules.

 Broadcast

-Bigg Boss Marathi is aired on Colors Marathi.
+Bigg Boss Marathi is aired on Colors Marathi and JioCinema.
 Everyday's episodes contain the main happenings of the previous day.
 Every weekend episode mainly focuses on an interview of the evicted contestant by the host.